Discover McClellan Ranch Preserve: Cupertino's Historic Nature Oasis

 McClellan Ranch Preserve in Cupertino is an exceptional 18-acre natural area that beautifully combines history, nature, and community engagement, making it a perfect spot to meet friends and enjoy the outdoors.
 Originally a horse ranch owned by the McClellan family in the 1930s and 1940s, the preserve still retains its rural charm with original ranch buildings such as the ranch house, working milk barn, livestock barn, and a replica blacksmith shop.
 Visitors can explore scenic, paved trails like the Stevens Creek Trail that gently winds through the preserve along the creek to Blackberry Farm and the Stocklmeir Orchard.
 The preserve is also known for its diverse bird population, attracting both casual birdwatchers and enthusiasts, supported by the Santa Clara Valley Audubon Society headquartered on-site.
 An Environmental Education Center provides educational programs and resources, while the large community garden invites visitors to engage with sustainable agriculture and local gardening initiatives.
 The tranquil setting, combined with opportunities for wildlife spotting, habitat restoration projects, and nature programs, makes McClellan Ranch Preserve not just a park but a vibrant community hub that connects people to nature and local heritage.

-Here's what people think of McClellan Ranch Preserve
+What people think of McClellan Ranch Preserve, based on reviews

 As of recent, McClellan Ranch Preserve holds a 4.7-star rating based on 637 reviews.